SOUTH BAY TEEN IDOL

 - Deegan Mack Adams began his music career working at Oakland’s famed Studio 880 supporting artists such as Green Day, The Fray and Smash Mouth.
 Shortly thereafter he was hired as an Assistant Engineer to Grammy Nominated Engineer & Producer Michael Denten at Infinite Studios in Alameda, CA, cutting his teeth on The Bay Area’s infamous “hyphy” movement recording and mixing Artists like E-40, Snoop Dogg, Too Short, Chamillionaire, Mistah Fab, and many other local and national artists.
 Today he runs Sound Management Studios & Smash Mouth’s Home Studio.
 He continues to produce major label Artists as well as fostering up and coming talent from the Bay Area and beyond.

-Alec Ferris will be the guest performer at the South Bay Teen Idol Finals.
-Alec, a singer/songwriter and producer born and raised in the Napa Valley, will entertain the audience at the Finals while votes are being counted.
+Alec Ferris was the guest performer at the 2018 South Bay Teen Idol Finals.
+Alec, a singer/songwriter and producer born and raised in the Napa Valley, entertained the audience at the Finals while votes were being counted.
 Alec is known for blending light melodies with heavy electronic production.
 Performing for years around the Bay Area, including Bottlerock Music Festival, he has built a heavy local fanbase.
 In Late 2016, Alec Ferris released his first EP “NewLifeOldFriends” with his second EP following shortly after in 2017, titled “Life in Pastel”.
 Both EP’s were released under the moniker “Alec Lee”.
 As 2017 came to a close, Alec decided a name change was needed to encompass a new sound.
 With the announcement of his name change to “Alec Ferris” he released his first single of the year, “Real Love”, on January 26th, 2018.
-Alec will be releasing more music throughout the year in 2018.

 Please ask.
 Diana is here to help!